bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0 Beta 2 is Out!.md

 * Progression<T> is deprecated in favor of concrete progression implementations instead: IntProgression, LongProrgession, CharProgression
 * start and end properties in progressions are renamed to first and last

-Then, utility extensions for strings were generalized to work with <code>CharSequence</code> where possible.
+Then, utility extensions for strings were generalized to work with `CharSequence` where possible.
-The <code>filterIsInstance</code> extension now requires an explicit specification of its type parameter:
+The `filterIsInstance` extension now requires an explicit specification of its type parameter:

 {% raw %}
 <p></p>